internetofwater/pids.geoconnex.us/docs/quickstart.md

 unzip yourls/sitemap.zip -d yourls/sitemap
 ```

+### Localhost Instructions

 If running on localhost:
 ```bash
 docker compose up
 ```
+The service will be listening on http://localhost:8080.
+To access the admin page, visit http://localhost:8080admin.

+### Custom Host Instructions

 If running on a different host, adjust environment variables
 in [docker-compose.yml](../build/docker-compose.yml) before running